citp/privacy-policy-historical/v/vi/vis/vistaprint.co.uk.md

 If you wish to change your name, e-mail address, telephone number, password, communication and/or opt-in preferences after you have registered, you can access your account by logging into My Account and selecting Account Update.
 You may also request these changes by contacting customer care at <http://www.vistaprint.co.uk/customer-care/contact-us.aspx> or calling Customer Care at 0800 496 0350 or writing to:

 Vistaprint Limited
-c/o Vistaprint USA Incorporated
+c/o Vistaprint]__ USA Incorporated
 Customer Care
-95 Hayden Avenue
+275 Wyman Street
-Lexington MA 02421
+Waltham Ma 02451
 USA